thedynamiclinker/sudocode/sys/fs/Documentation/advanced/religion/for/beginners/Jews.md

 **G:** I swear you worked during the last high holidays.

-**A:** I worked during them as well, im a bad jew, i had a bacon egg cheese for breakfast 🙂
+**A:** I worked during them as well, im a bad jew, i had a bacon egg cheese sandwich for breakfast 🙂

 **J:** I guess so.
 I like to say I'm a member of "The Jews Version 0."